Muzietto/es6-lambda-calculus/README.md

 ###### HTML is [03-natural-numbers.html](http://rawgit.com/Muzietto/es6-lambda-calculus/master/03-natural-numbers.html)
 <br/>

+so far we have been using symbols like `1` or `2` to express numbers; unfortunately, we've been cheating: this practice is not allowed in λ-calculus

+lambda-expressions are strictly limited to names, functions and applications; as we did in the previous paragraph with regards to booleans, we'll have to express numbers using only those three concepts; let's start...

-we just decide to express number 0 with the identity function:
+we plainly decide to express number 0 with the identity function:

     def ZERO = IDENTITY = λx.x